lumen-org/lumen/README.md

 # Using Lumen

 `lumen` aims to make a particular class of machine learning/statistical models, namely *probabilistic* models,  more easily accessible to humans.
-A probabilistic model models a set of target variables by means of a probability density function.
+A probabilistic model models a set of target variables by means of a probability distribution.
 That is, different to many classic ML methods which predict a particular value of the target variable(s), probabilistic models instead capture the distribution of the target variables.
 `lumen` lets you 'see' your model, understand how it performs, where it 'fails', and compare this to previous versions of the model or alternative models.